-The best journalism schools can give you access to the wondrous world of communication.
+The best journalism school in North America can give you access to the wondrous world of communication.
 As one of the essential careers for keeping the public informed, this specialty is an exciting and ever-changing industry.
-From TV journalism to online blogs, there are numerous careers to explore with a degree in journalism.
+From TV journalism to online blogs, there are numerous careers to explore with a degree in journalism from one of the top 10 journalism schools.

-To help you find the perfect program, we’ve curated a list of ten schools for journalism students.
-Each of these schools meets the following criteria:
+To help you find the best journalism colleges, we’ve curated a list of ten schools for journalism students.
+Each of these journalism schools meets the following criteria:

 - An average annual cost of no more than $28,000